Emily Parker Groom: Style

 Early work of Emily Parker Groom reflected an English style, as opposed to the German academic influence common amongst other Wisconsin artists.
 Later Groom used an impressionistic style in artwork of urban and rural landscapes of Wisconsin.

-She is noted to have worked in various mediums, and a retrospective hosted by the Charles Allis Art Museum contained thirty-four images in chalk, charcoal, graphite, pastel and watercolor and her subjects range from flowers to urban and rural landscapes.
+She is noted to have worked in various mediums, and a retrospective hosted by the Charles Allis Art Museum contained thirty-four images in chalk, charcoal, graphite, pastel and watercolor and her subjects range from flowers to urban and rural landscapes as well as international landscapes.
+Her art is often marked by reflecting English artistic style.

 She used the wet-on-wet technique "that retains a timeless, contemporary element."

 She also found a way to incorporate the texture of the watercolor paper to make a stucco exterior for buildings in her work.

 In the 1920s, Groom's work became more focused on watercolor and painting en plein air.

+Emily Parker Groom enjoyed watercolor and enjoyed spending time in surroundings that could match the colors.
+In the summer of 1946 Groom went to Guatemala and was amazed by the colors around her "[Her] water colors of Guatemala are flooded with a warm wash of sunlight.
+Many of them glow with bougainvillea and other flowers in a country where every blossom is opulent and rich in size and color," wrote a newspaper reporter.
+She was also one of the founders of the New Watercolor Society of Wisconsin in 1952.

 Exhibitions and major works

 In 1904 she entered a work at the Tenth Annual Exhibition of Art Students League of Chicago titled A Portrait of Mrs. Rollin B. Mallory.

 The following is a list of Emily Parker Groom's solo exhibitions: